WomenPlusPlus/deploy-impact-22-openedu-e/src/README.md

 - Collaboration of Authors
 - Class: collection
 - inter-connect

-## 💡💡 Special Features <a name = "specialfeatures"></a>
 - Multinlingual Support for Ontology with Django plugin: mockup of a website

-## Repository Structure:
-The generic schema of folder is created as following:
-- src: Codes and parametrization of the module.
-- doc: Descritpive documentation of the module.
-- test: Test experiment.

-## ⛓️ Dependencies / Limitations <a name = "limitations"></a>
-- What are the dependencies of your project?
-- Describe each limitation in detailed but concise terms
-- Explain why each limitation exists
-- Provide the reasons why each limitation could not be overcome using the method(s) chosen to acquire.
-- Assess the impact of each limitation in relation to the overall findings and conclusions of your project, and if appropriate, describe how these limitations could point to the need for further research.

-Limitation of the created product:
-- Enhance current mvp into a finite product
-- Data Architecture solution: The solution does not cover database schema, webservices setup and scalability solutions.
-This part has been moved out of the scope of the project due to the time constraint within the 6 week program.
--

-## 🏁 Getting Started <a name = "getting_started"></a>
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.